MyNiuuu/AniCrafter/README.md

 ## 🔥🔥🔥 New Features/Updates

+- (2024.07.03) We have released the cross-character inference script to replace the person in the source video!
 - (2025.07.02) Our [Project Page](https://myniuuu.github.io/AniCrafter) 🏠 is online!
-- (2025.07.01) We have released the model and inference script for cross-character inference!
+- (2025.07.01) We have released the model and inference script to insert and animate the character into the background video following SMPLX motion sequences!
 - If you find this work interesting, please do not hesitate to give a ⭐!